-Ideally, Swift's pointing would always be centered close to 180 degrees away from the Sun, such that every burst detected by the BAT could be followed immediately by any telescope in the night hemisphere of Earth and remain above the horizon until sunrise.
-In reality, operational considerations (in particular the cooling requirements of the XRT) require that the pointing direction of Swift is frequently far from this ideal and many GRBs are detected close in projection to the Sun, making groundbased follow-up challenging or impossible.
+Ideally, Swift's pointing would always be centered close to $180^{\circ}$ away from the Sun, such that every burst detected by the BAT could be followed immediately by any telescope in the night hemisphere of Earth and remain above the horizon until sunrise.
+In reality, operational considerations (in particular, the cooling requirements of the XRT) require that the pointing direction of Swift is frequently far from this ideal and many GRBs are detected close in projection to the Sun, making ground-based follow-up challenging or impossible.

-In Figure 1d-e we plot the redshift completeness against angular separation from the Sun as well as against separation in right-ascension only.
-It is clear that Sun angle has a large impact on redshift completeness, with about ~40% of bursts in the anti-Solar hemisphere successfully recovered but extremely poor completeness for bursts nearest the Sun (<10% within 60°).
+In Figures 1(d)-(e) we plot the redshift completeness against angular separation from the Sun as well as against separation in right ascension only.
+It is clear that Sun angle has a large impact on redshift completeness, with $\sim$ 40% of bursts in the anti-solar hemisphere successfully recovered but extremely poor completeness for bursts nearest the Sun (<10% within 60°).

-Previous surveys (TOUGH, BAT6) used a Sun distance cut of $> 55^{\circ}$ and no right-ascension cut.
-However, based on the plots above it is clear that somewhat more stringent cuts can significantly further improve the redshift completeness with only modest additional down-selection: the redshift efficiency remains very poor for events closer than $\sim 75^{\circ}$ or for bursts with a right ascension difference of less than 5 hours.
-We employ a minimum right-ascension separation of 5 hours, and in principle an even more stringent cut could have been used at the expense of reducing the sample size.
+Previous surveys (TOUGH, BAT-6) used a Sun distance cut of >55° and no right-ascension cut.
+However, based on the plots above, it is clear that somewhat more stringent cuts can significantly further improve the redshift completeness with only modest additional down-selection: the redshift efficiency remains very poor for events closer than ~75° or for bursts with a right-ascension difference of less than 5 hr.
+We employ a minimum right-ascension separation of 5 hr, and in principle an even more stringent cut could have been used at the expense of reducing the sample size.
 We make no formal cut on angular separation, but note that the right-ascension cut alone excludes all GRBs closer than 54° from the Sun.